julianbaltuttis/ir_task_01/docs/Roadmap for Project and Report.md

 ### Questions

 - IIUC, we need to restrict the retrieval and construction of the search engine to the list of given topics.

 - `Dataset Touche` contains a file named `topics.xml` with 50 topics.
 Are these the topics we need to implement?

 - Do we need to parse this xml in our source code?

 - What are we supposed to do with the other data sets?
+No.

 - Why are the topics structured this way?
 Are we supposed to use that structure when building the index?

+  We only need the number and the title.
+Title is for the query content.

 - What is a baseline retrieval?
 How are we supposed to use/implement the API?